Shadowing dependencies in WORKSPACE

 - Debugging issues.
 For example, to override an

-repository to a local directory where you can make changes more easily. - Vendoring.
+http_archiverepository to a local directory where you can make changes more easily. - Vendoring.
 If you are in an environment where you cannot make network calls, override the network-based repository rules to point to local directories instead.

 Using proxies

-Bazel picks up proxy addresses from the HTTPS_PROXY
+Bazel picks up proxy addresses from the HTTPS_PROXY and HTTP_PROXY

-environment variables and uses these to download HTTP
+environment variables and uses these to download HTTP and HTTPS files (if

 specified).